 - some parts of the head and neck

 - the tubes that drain bile from the liver to the small bowel (bile ducts)

-- parts of the urinary system, but not the bladder or prostate gland.
+- parts of the urinary system, including the bladder and the prostate gland.

 When your doctors have put all the staging information together, they can decide on your risk group.
 There are four risk groups: